TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 • My Advice

 Here is where I tell you that you’re in Geneva for a reason — to work your butt off at an internship and learn as much as you possibly can.
 Do your work quickly and diligently; don’t be afraid to ask questions if you don’t understand something.
-Don’t be the last one in the office each morning or the first one to leave at night.
-If someone approaches you with extra work, your answer should almost always be “yes.”
-That being said, most employers understand that part of the Geneva interning experience is cultural, not just professional.
+Don’t be the last one in the office each morning or the first to leave at night.
+If someone approaches you with extra work, your answer should always be “yes.”
+Most employers understand that part of the Geneva interning experience is cultural, not just professional.
 Ask your coworkers about living in the city and their recommendations for local activities.
-Employers are generally fine with you requesting one or two days off during your internship.
-Take advantage of cheap flight services like EasyJet and explore Europe a bit more.
-Such travel might seem frivolous for someone on a budget, but by carefully booking flights and staying in hostels, you can have some amazing experiences for a relatively inexpensive price.
+Employers are generally OK with requesting one or two days off during your internship.
+Take advantage of cheap flight services such as EasyJet and explore Europe more.
+Such travel might seem frivolous for someone on a budget.
+Still, by carefully booking flights and staying in hostels, you can have some fantastic experiences for a relatively inexpensive price.

 • Network

 When I first started interning at the WHO, I was entirely star-struck.
-I was surrounded by global health professionals at the top of their game; I was terrified of sounding like the ignorant intern.
-But I quickly found that my coworkers, while busy, were also very willing to share their experience and advice.
-Before leaving your internship, reach out to everyone working in your department and ask if they could spare a few minutes to grab coffee with you.
-Ask them about their daily work, their goals, their background — folks love talking about themselves, and you’re likely to learn a ton and make great new connections.
+I was surrounded by global health professionals at the top of their game; I was terrified of sounding like an ignorant intern.
+However, I quickly found that my coworkers, while busy, were also very willing to share their experiences and advice.
+Before leaving your internship, reach out to everyone in your department and ask if they could spare a few minutes to grab coffee with you.
+Ask them about their daily work, goals, and background — folks love talking about themselves, and you’ll likely learn a ton and make great new connections.

-One of the best things about working in a city with so many other interns around is that there is a great sense of community.
-Find out if your organization has an intern organization, or join the GIA.
-Even if there are just a few other interns in your department, seek them out and you’ll meet some interesting people.
+A greater sense of community is one of the best things about working in a city with many other interns.
+Find out if your organization has an intern group or join the Geneva Interns Association.
+Even if there are just a few different interns in your department, seek them out, and you’ll meet some interesting people.
 Some may become friends, some travel buddies, some may show you how and where to explore the city, and some can even serve as mentors.
-I’m a very shy person, but I found that the interns in Geneva, in general, are open and friendly; people are there for a short time, so they don’t waste breath with pettiness.
-Interns will have gone through moments of homesickness, embarrassing culture shock, and learning something astonishing.
-Becoming close with fellow interns serves as a reminder that you’re not alone, no matter how far you are from your family.
+I’m an introverted person, but I found that the interns in Geneva, in general, are open and friendly; people are there for a short time, so they don’t waste breath with pettiness.
+Interns will have gone through homesickness, embarrassing culture shock, and learning something astonishing.
+Becoming close with fellow interns reminds you that you’re not alone, no matter how far you are from your family.

 Related Topics